badass-courses/nerds-ai/README.md

 {
   thought_log: [
-    'I should start by scanning the entire document for any misspellings.', "Next, I'll check for any missing words or grammatical errors.", "I'll pay close attention to the code snippets to ensure the syntax is correct and consistent.", "Finally, I'll review the entire document for any remaining errors and ensure everything flows smoothly.", 'I did not find any errors in the document.
-Returning an empty array for proposed_edits.'
+    'I should start by scanning the entire document for any misspellings.', 'Next I should check for any missing words, as this is a common error.', "I'll need to pay close attention to individual characters to make sure they are used correctly in their context.", 'I should ensure that acronyms and domain-specific vocabulary are used consistently throughout the text.', "Punctuation is important for clarity, so I'll need to verify that it is used correctly.", "Finally, I'll double check the entire text from top to bottom to ensure I haven't missed anything."
   ],
-  proposed_edits: []
+  proposed_edits: [
+    {
+      line_number: 3,
+      existing_text: 'that that nation',
+      proposed_replacement: 'that the nation',
+      reasoning: "It appears that the word 'that' is repeated unnecessarily.
+I propose changing 'that that' to 'that the'.",
+      confidence: 0.9
+    },
+    {
+      line_number: 5,
+      existing_text: 'It is for us the living, rather',
+      proposed_replacement: 'It is for us, the living, rather',
+      reasoning: "Adding a comma after 'us' would improve clarity and separate the phrase 'the living' more distinctly.",
+      confidence: 0.6
+    }
+  ]
 }
 ```